AnnaErshova/coding-exercises/README.md

 As part of my normal workflow, I would supplement this code with the following:

 * Tests, including for code accuracy, speed, and for validating inputs when initializing the object.
-⋅⋅* I'd like to see appropriate error messages if one input value is missing, is unrealistic (such as negative starting amount) or is incorrectly formatted.
+  * I'd like to see appropriate error messages if one input value is missing, is unrealistic (such as negative starting amount) or is incorrectly formatted.
   * Ability to choose two different pricing scenarios and see their corresponding outputs.

 ======
 ## Task 2

-Code can be run with `ruby task2.rb` from the `task2` directory in Terminal on Mac if ruby is installed || or via copy-pastying https://repl.it/languages/Ruby
+Code can be run with `ruby task2.rb` from the `task2` directory in Terminal on Mac if ruby is installed || or via copy-pastying at https://repl.it/languages/Ruby

 Coding commentary:
 * Solved procedurally to provide contrast to Task 1.